fechanique/cordova-plugin-fcm/README.md

 Version 6 changelogs will be only reported in its specific support branch [v6 branch](https://github.com/andrehtissot/cordova-plugin-fcm-with-dependecy-updated/tree/v6).

 ## Authorship
-This is a fork from https://github.com/fechanique/cordova-plugin-fcm, which has dependencies versions upgraded, jitpack and cocoapods support, and newer features.
+This started as a fork from https://github.com/fechanique/cordova-plugin-fcm and, gradually, had most of its implementation rewritten and improved, for newer dependency versions support, jitpack and cocoapods support, and new useful features.